Last Modified: 12 Nov 2014

 Lake Volta in Ghana spreads over a massive 3275 square miles and runs for over 320 miles from the most northern point, to the most southern point.
 The White Volta River and The Black Volta River combine to form the Volta River which eventually flows into the Atlantic Ocean.
 There are tropical temperatures most of the year round, which has created the opportunity to find many local fisheries.

 Days 4-5 Mount Klouto

-Today we have a full day's drive, which brings us across the border into Togo, and to the spectacular Mt Klouto.
+Today we have a long drive (5 hours), which brings us across the border into Togo, and to the spectacular Mt Klouto.
 We camp here for two nights, and there is also the option to upgrade to dorm accommodation.
 During our stay we will enjoy an evening of drumming and voodoo.

 Hidden away in mountains of Togo, Mont Klouto is a couple of hours north of Lome, a welcome relief from the heat of the coast.
 The mountains here are covered in dense forest, punctuated by gently cascading streams and waterfalls.
 A nature reserve has been established in the area because Klouto is an important habitat for butterflies, over five hundred different species can be found here, many of them incredibly beautiful.
 It's an ideal place for hiking and you can take a guided walking butterfly safari through the forests with a local naturalist guide.

 - Day's guided butterfly walking safari - USD20